 What Happens After Aeration

-Your lawn will look a little funny after you aerate it.
+Your lawn will look a little funny after you aerate it even with the best manual lawn aerators.
 You will see small and large soil plugs scattered around your yard.
 This is really common when you first finish aerating, but the plugs will break down and return to your lawn after a few weeks.
 After a week, take a look in a few holes you punched in the lawn.
 By this time, you should be able to see white roots poking through.
 This means your grass is getting good air and water.
 The water retention of your soil should increase after each aeration session.
 This is why your lawn gets fuller and greener as time goes on.
 If you have a koi pond, this water will add extra nutrients to your lawn.

 Once you get in the habit of routinely aerating your lawn once or twice a year, you should notice that it’s looking fuller and greener each season.

-Manual lawn aerators allow you to get in tight spaces and in areas where you can’t get your bulkier garden tools.
-They’re excellent to have on-hand to help take care of dead or struggling patches of grass, and I’ve showcased several nice options you can compare.
-The buying guide outlined why you should aerate and when you should aerate, and you can take it to help you improve your lawn’s health.
+The best manual lawn aerators allow you to get in tight spaces and in areas where you can’t get your bulkier garden tools.
+They’re excellent to have on-hand to help take care of dead or struggling patches of grass, and I’ve showcased several nice options for the best manual lawn aerators you can compare.
+The buying guide to the best manual lawn aerators outlined why you should aerate and when you should aerate, and you can take it to help you improve your lawn’s health.